ASICS Gel-Kayano 32 Review (2026): 200+ Miles Tested — Gold Standard of Stability

 Should I wait for the Kayano 33?

-Furthermore, the shift to 8mm drop, the added forefoot cushion, and the more adaptive 4D Guidance System create a shoe that feels protective without being punitive.
+The shift to 8mm drop, the added forefoot cushion, and the more adaptive 4D Guidance System create a shoe that feels protective without being punitive.
 If you’re a moderate-to-severe overpronator who runs long distances, this is not just the best stability shoe — it’s the only shoe that delivers both maximum stability and maximum cushion simultaneously.

 Disclosure: NextGait earns a small commission from qualifying Amazon purchases — at no extra cost to you.
 This shoe was purchased and tested independently.